shreyansh26/Accelerating-Cross-Encoder-Inference/README.md

 - **Batching with custom padding**: The custom `DynamicCrossEncoder` pads tokenized inputs to a bucket length (multiples of 16), to lower the number of dynamic lengths that torch.compile has to capture.

 - **torch.compile**: The model's forward function is compiled using `torch.compile` with the `inductor` backend, enabling dynamic shape handling and reducing latency.

+- **Sorted Inputs**: Sorting the inputs before batching allows the sequences in the batch to be of similar lengths hence less padding tokens to be processed.

 ## Speedup Analysis